NoakLiu/PiKVpress/README.md

 <!-- ![kvpress](kvpress.jpg) -->

 Deploying long-context LLMs is costly due to the linear growth of the key-value (KV) cache in transformer models.
 For example, handling 1M tokens with Llama 3.1-70B in float16 requires up to 330GB of memory. kvpress implements multiple KV cache compression methods and benchmarks using 🤗 transformers, aiming to simplify the development of new methods for researchers and developers in this field.
+PiKV project code can be found at [PiKV](https://github.com/NoakLiu/PiKV).

 ## Overview